Farm Credit System: 1980s agricultural crisis

 In the 1980s, the United States faced a major farm crisis.
 With low crop prices, and the value of farm land falling, many farmers were unable to service their debts.
 This severely affected the Farm Credit System, which experienced losses of $2.7 billion in 1985.
 Investor confidence in FCS bonds declined, with increased spreads over U.S. treasury debt.
 The federal government responded by amending the Farm Credit Act of 1971 in 1985 and 1986, and then enacting the Agricultural Credit Act of 1987 to help strengthen the FCS.

 Criticism

 The Farm Credit System and a number of FCS banks have faced criticism of their practices.
 In March 2016, the FCS Funding Corporation disclosed that 45.5% of total FCS taxpayer-subsidized loans outstanding as of year-end 2015 had been borrowed by only 4,458 borrowers.
-Critics, such as the American Bankers Association, also charge that FCS banks only make large loans (more than $1 million) and are making loans with tax-emempt earnings that have almost nothing to do with farming, such as to Verizon Communications and Cracker Barrel; defenders justified CoBank ACB loans to Verizon and Frontier Communications because they provide landline voice service, Internet and wireless access and other services to rural areas.
+Critics, such as the American Bankers Association, also charge that FCS banks only make large loans (more than $1 million) and are making loans with tax-exempt earnings that have almost nothing to do with farming, such as to Verizon Communications and Cracker Barrel; defenders justified CoBank ACB loans to Verizon and Frontier Communications because they provide landline voice service, Internet and wireless access and other services to rural areas.